Sleep Medicine MOC Exam and Longitudinal Knowledge Assessment Review

 The Sleep Medicine Maintenance of Certification exam is comprised of multiple-choice questions (MCQ) in single best answer format.
 The questions consist predominantly of patient scenario descriptions and ask about the tasks performed by physicians in the course of practice such as making a diagnosis and recommending treatment or other patient care.

-In addition to the BoardVitals Sleep Medicine MOC Question Bank, be sure to study the laboratory reference ranges that may be used in ABIM exam questions as well as the ABIM Subspecialty MOC exam tutorial.
+In addition to the BoardVitals Sleep Medicine MOC Question Bank, be sure to study the laboratory reference ranges that may be used in ABIM exam questions.

 Stated Learning Objectives of the Sleep Medicine CME Activity